sta279-f25/sta279-f25.github.io/about.md

 Submission instructions and due dates will be provided on each assignment.
 Grading will be based on both completeness and accuracy.

-### Project
+### Projects

 Statistics and data science in the real world often involves implementing complex methods and working with challenging, messy datasets.
 Projects provide an opportunity to develop these skills, and apply the tools you have learned in class and practiced on homework assignments.

-There will be one project in this course, due near the end of the semester.
+There will be two projects in this course.
 Instructions and grading rubrics will be provided on the course website.

 ### Exams